timescale/docs/timescale-forge/maintenance.md

 # Maintenance
-On Timescale Forge, software updates are handled automatically by us, and you do not need to perform any actions.
+On Timescale Forge, minor software updates are handled automatically by us, and you do not need to perform any actions.

 Non-critical software updates are applied during a maintenance window that you